It was in March, 2016 on a flight from Bangkok to Amsterdam, that I heard about the suicide bombing of the Brussels airport – called ‘Zaventem’.

-The bell-jar of my sublime indifference to the horrors of the world was shattered.
+The bell-jar of my indifference to the horrors of the world was shattered.

-Once again I was there, back in the real world, angry, disbelieving.
+I was back in the real world, angry, disbelieving.

-Police investigating the “religiously prejudiced death” of a Glaswegian shopkeeper believe that the man alleged to be involved may have travelled 200 miles from Bradford in a premeditated attack, according to reports.
 Asad Shah was founded severely injured outside his shop in the Shawlands area of Glasgow on Thursday and died later in hospital.
 The suspect is alleged to have stabbed him multiple times and stamped on his head.
-A 32-year-old Muslim man has been arrested in connection with Mr Shah’s death.
+A 32-year-old man has been arrested in connection with Mr Shah’s death.

 An anonymous source told the newspaper: “The attacker saw what Asad was saying on Facebook and drove up to track him down.
 The hardline Sunni Muslims call Ahmadiyya Muslims kafir.
 They say they are non-believers.
 It’s not unusual in other countries to see them killed just for their beliefs, it’s been going on for years.”